-Preparing a batch of generic cover letters and resumes to send out to prospective employers is not a very effective job search strategy.
-Mailing campaigns will keep you busy and may occasionally result in an interview, but it is unlikely.
+Preparing a generic cover letter and resume to send out to potential employers is not a very effective job search strategy.
+Doing so will keep you busy and may occasionally result in an interview, but it is unlikely.
 Here are a few reasons why.

-- When you insert a piece of paper between yourself and a prospective employer, you offer that person an easy opportunity to screen you out of the candidate pool.
+- When you insert a piece of paper between yourself and a potential employer, you offer that person an easy opportunity to screen you out of the candidate pool.

-- If you are applying to a specific position and your qualifications match the position needs, you have all the right keywords in your resume, you have a high GPA and good experiential education work experiences, you may get an interview.
+- If you are applying to a specific position and your qualifications match the position needs, you have all the right keywords in your resume, you have a high GPA, and relevant work experiences, you may get an interview.
 However, even with the same outstanding qualifications, if no open positions exist for a person with your qualifications, the chances of you being contacted when the “right job” comes along are very slim.

 - If your resume goes to a busy manager that isn’t looking to hire someone with your specific qualifications, they will probably not give it any attention unless they know you.
 Most busy managers are not interested in reviewing resumes when they are not actively seeking to fill a position.